-- 1. Your first paycheck will be on February 1, 2019 if you complete the On-Boarding process by the end of January.
-Everyone is required to sign up for electronic deposit.
-On February 1st your first paycheck may, however, be a paper check. - 2.
-Salary, per diem and expense allowance details are all set forth in ORS 171.072.
-Currently, members are paid: - \$2,038 per month for salary during session and interim, - \$149 per day for per diem during session and for committee meetings during interim, - \$.54 1/2 per mile for mileage when required to attend committee meetings, and - an interim expense allowance between \$450 \$750 per month, depending on the geographic size of their district. - 3.
-You must attend an On-Boarding Session in December of 2018, dates and times TBD.
-You must register with Employee Services prior to attending.
-Employment Forms will be completed at this session that will allow you to receive a salary.
-Employee Services staff will provide you with a "Boarding Pass" which includes a list of necessary documents you will need to bring with you. - 4.
+Your first paycheck will be on February

+1, 2021 if you complete the On-Boarding

+process by the end of January.
+Everyone is

+required to sign up for electronic deposit.

+On February 1st your first paycheck may,

+however, be a paper check.

+- 2. Salary, per diem and expense allowance details are all set forth in ORS 171.072.
+Currently, members are paid: - \$2,736 per month for salary during session and interim, - \$151 per day for per diem during session and for committee meetings during interim, - \$0.575 per mile for mileage when required to attend committee meetings, and - an interim expense allowance between \$450 \$1,025 per month, depending on the geographic size of their district. - 3.
+You must attend an On-Boarding Session in 2020, dates and times TBD.
+You also must enter all your information in Workday, the branch's human resources information system, prior to attending.
+Employee Services can assist you with any questions you may have about entering your information in the Workday system.
+Required documentation for employment is completed in Workday as well.
+You will be required to present two pieces of identification that will allow you to receive a salary. - 4.
 Session per diem is included in your monthly paycheck.
 Please inform Employee Services about your "tax home" selection if you do not want per diem included as taxable income. - 5.
-You will also complete your benefit enrollment at the On-Boarding Session.
-Forms will be provided for you to enroll.
+You will also have an opportunity to ask questions related to your benefit enrollment options during onboarding.
 Coverage is effective February 1st, as long as you have enrolled (signed and dated) no later than the end of January. - 6.
-Call and make an appointment with Karen Hupp 503-986-1372 or Cedar McMurrin 503-986-1371 if you have questions.
+Employee Services will reach out to you prior to your scheduled onboarding to go over any additional information necessary or to answer any questions.
+If you need assistance prior to onboarding, please call or email Cedar McMurrin at 503-986-1371 or cedar.mcmurrin@oregonlegislature.gov. - 7.
+During onboarding you will also have an opportunity to talk with: - a.
+Information Services about any technology questions and needs; - b.
+Legislative Equity Officer to learn about the branch's Harassment-Free Workplace rule; and - c.
+Facilities staff to receive your building access information.